Santa Teresa CD

-Santa Teresa Club Deportivo, formerly Badajoz Club de Fútbol and Deportivo Pacense, is a football club based in Badajoz in the autonomous community of Extremadura, Spain.
-Founded in 2006, it plays in Tercera División - Group 14.
+Santa Teresa Club Deportivo, formerly Badajoz Club de Fútbol and Deportivo Pacense, was a football club based in Badajoz in the autonomous community of Extremadura, Spain.
+Founded in 2006 and dissolved in 2022, it last played in Segunda Extremeña – Group 5.

 History

 Unión Deportiva Badajoz was founded in 2006 and Badajoz CF in the summer of 2012.

 The current club was founded in summer 2013 after the merger of Badajoz CF, UD Badajoz and CD Puerta Palmas.

 In July 2014, the club changed its name to Deportivo Pacense.
 In July 2017, the club merged with Santa Teresa CD, a women's football club, and changed to the latter name.